shaynekellyii/flutter_minesweeper/README.md

 > Warning: As of 1.9, web support is available as a tech preview.
 As web support hasn’t yet reached alpha, you can expect to experience crashes and missing features.

-It seems to be working fairly well though, minus some bugs in the dartlang compiler that I encountered and other build issues.
+It seems to be fairly stable right now though, minus some bugs in the dartlang compiler that I encountered and other build issues.

 ## Architecture